 1. How Can You Choose The Best Shishito Peppers?

 When picking shishito peppers, select the ones with the stems still attached.
 These peppers are fresh and crunchy.
-Avoid peppers with spots, tender skin and too wrinkled or waxy textures.
+Avoid peppers with spots, tender skin, and too wrinkled or waxy textures.
 The light green color is just the perfect shade for shishito peppers.
-Don’t buy peppers with white powdered substance on them.
+Don’t buy peppers with the white powdered substance on them.
 It’s always better to buy shishito peppers in small amounts so that they aren’t left to rot.

 2. Which Seasonings Work Best With Shishito Peppers?

 Shishito peppers are a versatile dish that can be served with many seasonings, toppings and side dishes.
 Sprinkling salt is a simple way of adding flavor to any food.
 And it works wonders for shishito peppers.
 You can also prepare Furikake seasoning to add some pizzazz to your recipe.
 Even lemon zest will make the peppers taste divine.
 Some dips are great to pair with shishito peppers as well.

 3. What’s The Best Way To Serve Blistered Shishito Peppers?